Super Nintendo / Famicom Architecture

 Design

 As with any other console of its generation, the Super Nintendo draws graphics using 2D tiles (8 x 8 pixels).
-The NES originally accomplished this by bundling the signature ‘Picture Processing Unit’ (PPU) that beams the image in pace with a CRT screen.
-The Super Nintendo follows suit but it now implements more sophisticated techniques to obtain richer results.
+The NES initially achieved this through it signature Picture Processing Unit (PPU), which beams the image in sync with a CRT screen.
+The Super Nintendo follows suit but incorporates more sophisticated techniques to obtain richer results.

 The chipset